syh7/DnDwiki/src/main/resources/raw/darninia/sessions arc 1/session 33 - straight into the nether.md

 + ours was just a dream :(

 - Dalynn + Ember run through door into the big tree
-- Wacomar + faramar notice enemies don't follow
+- Wacomar + Faramar notice enemies don't follow
 - stop to cut off a piece of bark

-+ Wacomar + faramar hear giggles
++ Wacomar + Faramar hear giggles
 + turn around
 + See tiny, black creatures with white masks
 + creatures don't respond to "hello"